jfalkinburg/ECE383_slides/L5/slides.md

   - A `process` with a `wait` statement

-## VHDL `process` with Sensitivity List
+## VHDL process with Sensitivity List

 - A process is like a circuit part, which can be:
   - active (known as _activated_)
   - inactive (known as _suspended_)
 - A process is activated when a signal in the sensitivity list changes its value
-- Its statements will be executed sequentially until the end of the process
+- Statements will be executed sequentially until the end of the process
 - For a combinational circuit, _all inputs_ should be included in the sensitivity list

-## VHDL `process` with Sensitivity List
+## VHDL process with Sensitivity List

 ```vhdl
 process (sensitivity_list) is